prl405/SortManagerProject/README.md

  #### Algorithm Timer
  Measures the running time of the called sort method and displays the time taken to sort.
 The time is measured in nano-seconds.

- (Currently the first call of a particular sort takes significantly longer when compared to subsequent calls.)
+ (Currently the first call of a particular sort takes significantly longer when compared to subsequent calls of the same sort.)

  ### Design Components
  A brief mention of the design principles that were followed.